 The St. Clair Compressor Station has been assigned State of Michigan Registration Number (SRN) B6637 and operates Plant 3 in accordance with PTI 106-14.
-EUENGINE3-1, EUENGINE3-2, EUENGINE3-3, and EUENGINE3-4 are the emission unit sources identified in the permit.
-Collectively they are included within the FGENGINES-P3 flexible group.
+EUENGINE3-1, EUENGINE3-2, EUENGINE3-3, and EUENGINE3-4 are emission unit sources identified in the permit and collectively included within the FGENGINES-P3 flexible group.
 Incorporated within the permit are the applicable requirements of NSPS SI ICE.